506b vs 506c – What Passive Investors Should Know

 - Issuer may rely on investor self-certification

-- Issuer must have a substantive, pre-existing relationship with investors
+- Issuer must have a pre-existing, substantive relationship with potential investors

 What is 506c?